Last updated: May 3, 2017 at 14:15 pm

 Fort Myers, FL 33913

-So if you are looking for a way to make a difference, I hope you’ll consider knitting hats for the babies of Haiti.
-I feel so privileged to share this special opportunity with all of you, and I know you feel that way, too!
+Let’s join Patty and knit some hats for Haitian babies.
+I feel so privileged to share this special opportunity with all of you, and I’m sure you feel that way, too!